 _

-Le Poisson Lune, the ephemeral terrace of the Palais de la Porte Dorée
+Le Poisson Lune, the pop-up terrace of the Palais de la Porte Dorée

-Like every summer, near the Bois de Vincennes and within the beautiful setting of the Palais de la Porte Dorée, one of the most beautiful Art Deco buildings in Europe, Le Poisson Lune (which is back for a 4th edition) is the ideal spot for a break, before or after an exhibition, or an occasion to meet up and enjoy a rich and eclectic program over a drink.
+Like every summer, near the Bois de Vincennes and in the beautiful setting of the Palais de la Porte Dorée, one of the most beautiful Art Deco buildings in Europe, Poisson Lune (which is back for a 4th edition) is the ideal spot for a break before or after an exhibition, or an opportunity to get together to enjoy a rich and eclectic program over a drink.

-On the program: lounge chairs, good vibes, beautiful musical, cultural, and culinary surprises for the summer season of this iconic spot in eastern Paris; every Sunday, make way for dance with introductory classes in swing, blues, salsa, and folk throughout the season.
+On the menu: deckchairs, good vibes, beautiful musical, cultural, and culinary surprises for the summer season of this iconic location in eastern Paris; every Sunday, it’s time to dance with swing, blues, salsa, and folk initiations throughout the season.

 Le Poisson Lune